 Introduction to elementary Russian language with emphasis on the four skills of conversation, comprehension, reading and writing.
 No credit for RUSS 101 without 102 unless specific criteria are met.

-Notes: Students who choose to take 101 must receive a grade of at least C (or S) to take 102.
-Offered in fall semester.
+Notes: Offered in fall semester.

 102. Elementary Russian (4).

 Introduction to elementary Russian language with emphasis on the four skills of conversation, comprehension, reading and writing.
 No credit for RUSS 101 without this course unless specific criteria are met.